 Thicken Teriyaki Sauce Without Affecting The Taste

-Depending on your needs, there are multiple choices for thickening teriyaki sauce and maintaining its flavor.
-However, the consistency of the outcome mixtures will be different due to the agent you’ve chosen.
+Depending on your needs, there are multiple choices for thickening teriyaki sauce while maintaining its flavor.
+However, the consistency of the outcome mixtures will be different depending on the agent you’ve chosen.

 Heating is the traditional method for thickening teriyaki sauce.
 This method can apply to both homemade and store-bought teriyaki sauces.
 As it contains sugar in the mixture, the longer you leave your sauce on the heat, the thicker it will be.